intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 and  replace `your_master_url` with your own master url and `your_secret_key` with your own secret key.

 ## Run as Spark on Kubernetes Mode

+Follow the guide below to run Spark on Kubernetes manually.
+Alternatively, you can also use Helm to set everything up automatically.
+See [kubernetes/README.md][helmGuide].

 ### 1. Start the spark client as Docker container
 ### 1.1 Prepare the keys/password/data/enclave-key.pem
 Please refer to the previous section about [preparing data, key and password](#prepare-data).